se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 ```

 Here, we create a class that manages allocating and freeing memory in it's
 constructor/destructor.
-Now, to use it, we just create an instance of `HeapInt`
+Now, to use it, we just create an instance of

-- the act of doing this creates the heap value.
-When our class goes out of
+`HeapInt` - the act of doing this allocates the value on the heap.
+When our
-  scope, it takes the heap out too.
-We are using the stack to manage the heap!
+class goes out of scope, it takes the heap out too.
+We are using the stack to
+manage the heap!

 This doesn't solve all our problems (specifically, we still can't create this
 inside one function and then "move" it to another function with a different
 stack), but we'll get there.
 In fact, we completely ignored copying as well.

-A _lot_ of the standard library (and C++ classes in general) do this.
+A _lot_ of the standard library (and C++ classes in general) does this.
 For
-example, `std::string` can hold arbitrary sized strings - it does this by using
+example, `std::string` can hold arbitrary sized strings by using the heap (well,
-the heap (well, mostly - it has a small stack allocation and it will put very
+mostly - it has a small stack allocation and it will put very small strings in
-small strings in there if they fit).
-Copying a `std::string` makes a copy of the
+there if they fit).
+Copying a `std::string` makes a copy of the heap allocation.
-heap allocation.
-Other common heap structures include most of the containers
+Other common heap structures include most of the containers like `std::vector`,
-like `std::vector`, all the sets and maps. `std::array` is an exception; since
+all the sets and maps. `std::array` is an exception; since the size is part of
-the size is part of the template, it is allocated on the stack.
-That's why it
+the template, it is allocated on the stack.
+That's why it requires the size
-requires the size ahead of time and can't be resized.
+ahead of time and can't be resized.

 ##### Pattern 1: Smart pointers

 The above pattern is useful.
 So useful, in fact, wouldn't it be nice if there
-was nice, templated way to do this for an arbitrary type you want to "hold"?
+was a templated way to do this for an arbitrary type you want to "hold"?
 In
 order to do that, we have to solve the copy problem we ignored above.
 What
 happens when you copy this "smart pointer" as we'll call it?
 We have two
 choices: We can do the best computer science thing when faced with a hard